-Plastics to Liquids
+Plastics to Fuels

-The pyrolysis oil can be distilled to produce diesel, naphtha, and other fractions, similar to light crude oil.
+The product oil can be distilled to produce diesel, naphtha, and other fractions, similar to light crude oil.
 The pyrolysis gas is cleanly burned to heat the pyrolysis chamber with excess available for power generation.
 The solid char can be sold.

 On average, plastics have two to three times the calorific value of biomass, which makes them worth separating and processing separately from biomass.

 Converting plastics to fuel represents the best use of the energy stored in waste plastics while keeping these material out of the environment

 An integrated WtE/PtL facility shares a tipping floor and sorting facility, is self sufficient in energy, and can be sized to best accommodate the proportion of plastics (fossil carbon) to biomass (contemporary carbon) fuels in the waste stream.